hapax/hapax.github.io/assets/fractals.md

   function at "infinite zoom" since they are self-similar, i.e. fixed points of scaling.
-Here, I make the natural generalization to local approximation by an arbitrary self-similar curve, and discuss a generalization to inhomogeneous zoom which leads naturally to Brownian stochastic motion.*
+Here, I make the natural generalization to local approximation by an arbitrary self-similar curve, and discuss a generalization to inhomogeneous zoom and stochastic approximation which leads naturally to Brownian stochastic motion.*

 #### Straight line are fractals